-- Instrument Name MIDI-List a vertical series of percussion (top half) and bass note names (bottom half).
-Shows the instruments used in creating the rhythm pattern. - Instrument Mute/Solo to the left of each instrument/bass note.
-Used to mute and solo line.
+- Instrument name midilist a vertical series of percussion (top half) and bass note names (bottom half).
+Shows the instruments used in creating the rhythm pattern. - Instrument mute/solo to the left of each instrument/bass note.
+Used to mute and solo a line.

-- Drum/Bass Pattern Field displays the notes of the drum/bass pattern.
-Across the top of the grid is a series of numbers and dashes: Numbers colored red mark the first beat of a bar, those in black are subsequent beats.
-The dashes mark a 1/16 note. - Menu Bar Contains "File", "Pattern", "Midi", "Window" and Help file menus. - Functions Bar (just below the Menu bar).
+- Drum/Bass arrange grid displays the notes of the drum/bass pattern.
+Across the top of the grid is a series of numbers and dashes: Numbers coloured red mark the first beat of a bar, those in black are subsequent beats.
+The dashes mark a 1/16 note. - Menu Bar Contains "File", "Pattern", "Midi device", "Window" and Help file menus. - Functions bar (just below the Menu bar).

 NB: Many of the operations detailed in the manual have keyboard shortcuts - refer to the Pattern Editor menus for these.

-The word "Level" in the text refers to Note Velocity .
+The word "Level" in the text refers to Note Velocity.
+The PS02 supports note velocities between 0 and 15.